-There is about $6.8 billion left in the US president’s approved coffers to give to Ukraine, remaining from the roughly $61 billion in weapons appropriations passed by Congress this spring, and experts worry that President Joe Biden will not be able to send those weapons to Kyiv in time before President-elect Donald Trump takes over in late January.
+About $6.8 billion is left in the US president’s approved coffers to give to Ukraine, remaining from the roughly $61 billion in weapons appropriations passed by Congress this spring.
+Experts worry that President Joe Biden won’t be able to send those weapons to Kyiv before President-elect Donald Trump takes over in late January.

-It remains unclear whether Trump will use whatever remaining budget there is to provide Ukraine with much-needed defenses.
+It remains unclear whether Trump will use the remaining budget to provide Ukraine with much-needed defenses.

 JOIN US ON TELEGRAM